-Top Master Programs in Energy Engineering in United Kingdom 2017/2018
+Top Master Programs in Energy Engineering in United Kingdom 2018/2019

-The MPhil in Nuclear Energy recognises that though the prospects for nuclear are now better than they have been for twenty years, nuclear works in a market for energy technologies and has not special right to be developed. [+]
+The MPhil in Nuclear Energy recognises that though the prospects for nuclear are now better than they have been for twenty years, nuclear works in a market for energy technologies and has no special right to be developed. [+]

 MPhil in Nuclear Energy

-The MPhil in Nuclear Energy recognises that though the prospects for nuclear even after Fukushima are now better than they have been for twenty years, nuclear works in a market for energy technologies and has not special right to be developed.
+The MPhil in Nuclear Energy recognises that though the prospects for nuclear even after Fukushima are now better than they have been for twenty years, nuclear works in a market for energy technologies and has no special right to be developed.
 The political, economic and social context for nuclear power is as important as the technical merits of the designs of reactors and systems.

 Nuclear technology is challenging because it is still relatively new being less than 70 years since the first controlled chain reaction.
 Also, it is challenging because of the multi-disciplinary nature of problems that often involve physics, materials and engineering at the same time.... [-]